ronakg/awesome-flickr-gallery-plugin/README.txt

 == Upgrade Notice ==

+= 2.7.0 =
+Now slideshow displays all the pages in the gallery so that users can navigate through without having to visit all pages.
+Support for multiple galleries with independent slideshows and pagination.
+MUST UPGRADE for all who are facing conflict issue with other plugin or themes.
 = 2.6.5 =
 - [Bug Fix] Awesome Flickr Gallery conflicts with other slider plugins
 - Minor improvements in UI